canonical/hwcert-jenkins-tools/README.md

 ## provision_checkbox.sh

 Tool for provisioning Checkbox from source.
-The provisioned Checkbox does not come with any provider, but it's able to control any Checkbox Agent.
+The provisioned Checkbox does not come with any provider, but it's able to control any compatible Checkbox Agent.

 To provision Checkbox from source, using the latest version available from main branch run:

 ```bash
 ./provision_checkbox.sh